gschmutz/kafka-workshop/README.md

 6 | [Kafka with Confluent's .NET client](./06-producing-consuming-kafka-with-dotnet)  | learn how to use .NET to consume and produce from/to Kafka
 7 |[Kafka with Confluent's Python client](./07-producing-consuming-kafka-with-python)  | learn how to use Python to consume and produce from/to Kafka
 8 |[Kafka from Node.js](./08-working-with-nodejs)  | learn how to use Node.js to consume and produce from/to Kafka
+9 |[Kafka from Node.js](./08-working-with-nodejs)  | learn how to use Node.js to consume and produce from/to Kafka
-9 | [IoT Data Ingestion through MQTT into Kafka](./09-iot-data-ingestion-over-mqtt)  | learn how to use Kafka Connect to ingest data from MQTT into Kafka
+10 | [IoT Data Ingestion through MQTT into Kafka](./10-iot-data-ingestion-over-mqtt)  | learn how to use Kafka Connect to ingest data from MQTT into Kafka
-10 | [Stream Processing using ksqlDB](./10-stream-processing-using-ksql)  | learn how to use ksqlDB to execute processing and analytics directly on a stream of data
+11 | [Stream Processing using ksqlDB](./11-stream-processing-using-ksql)  | learn how to use ksqlDB to execute processing and analytics directly on a stream of data
-11 | [Stream Processing using Kafka Streams](./11-stream-processing-using-kstreams)  | learn how to use Kafka Streams to execute processing and analytics directly on a stream of data
+12 | [Stream Processing using Kafka Streams](./12-stream-processing-using-kstreams)  | learn how to use Kafka Streams to execute processing and analytics directly on a stream of data
-12 | [Static Data Ingestion into Kafka](./12-static-data-ingestion)  | use Kafka Connect to ingest data from relational database (static data) and then join it with a data stream using ksqlDB
+13 | [Static Data Ingestion into Kafka](./13-static-data-ingestion)  | use Kafka Connect to ingest data from relational database (static data) and then join it with a data stream using ksqlDB
-13 | [Using Confluent REST APIs (REST Proxy)](./13-using-rest-proxy)  | use Confluent REST Proxy to create topics and produce and consume messages (JSON and Avro) to these topics.
+14 | [Using Confluent REST APIs (REST Proxy)](./14-using-rest-proxy)  | use Confluent REST Proxy to create topics and produce and consume messages (JSON and Avro) to these topics.